makrai/notes/dowty82-gramm-rel-in-montague.md

 * Dowty (1975, 1978) proposed a theory of lexical rules for a Montague Grammar
-  * Dative Shift, Raising and other such alleged "lexically governed" transform- ations are lexical rules.
-According to this proposal,
+  * Dative Shift, Raising and other such alleged "lexically governed" transform- ations are lexical rules
 * lexical rules are in general exactly the same as that of true syntactic rules,
   * difference being in the status of the outputs of the rule in the grammar:
-    * syntactic rules, the outputs are all grammatically derived expressions of
+    * syntactic rules, the outputs are all grammatically derived expressions
-    * lexical rules, the outputs are: merely possible derived lexical items of
+    * lexical rules, the outputs are: merely possible derived lexical items
       * meanings: some conform exactly to that produced by the lexical rule, other words do not
-* It also follows, that a putative syntactic rule can be treated as a lexical rule instead only if the expressions to which the rule applies are finite in
+* It also follows, that a putative syntactic rule can be treated as a lexical rule instead only if the expressions to which the rule applies are finite in #
   * this will be the case for Dative Shift and some of the other rel chang rules as I have formulated them because they in effect apply only to single verbs,
-    * unlike under the TG or RG accounts, because the rules in these frameworks apply to an infinite number of sentences, not to a finite list of verbs.
+    * unlike under the TG or RG accounts, because the rules in these frameworks apply to an infinite number of sentences, not to a finite list of verbs
 * it would not be possible to reanalyze rules such as Relative Clause Formation (in English, at least) as category-changing rules applying to a finite number
 * Bresnan has recently proposed a view of a grammar in which rules such as